statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 ### Burnout Management

 Part of this exercise was to also test my project-management skills.
+The last game I finished was so much work that I didn't write another one for years.
 In building this game I needed to stay within my limit span of attention and avoid getting burnt out.
 While developing I made sure I was focused on _playability_ and _fun_ as opposed to spending hours fixing every flippant bug that appeared.
 If something was "good enough," like the accuracy of the aiming target, I kept it as is and decided to move on.
 A finished buggy game is better than an unplayable, perfect duct-collecting simulation.

 One advantage of using an HTML5 canvas within a web page is that your GUI can be build using good ol' HTML.
 Many game developers seem to build menu systems and GUIs from scratch.
 With CSS3 directives like [`box-shadow`][box-shadow] and [`border-image`][border-image] you can create some nifty-looking GUIs without building tons of infrastructure.
 Translucent `<div>`s can be overlayed on top of the canvas, too.
 I saved a lot of time by using absolutely-positioned `<div>`s for my modal menu dialogs.